-26.1 Drug and alcohol dependence and substance abuse have become serious problems in modern society and in the modern workplace.
+26.1 Drug and alcohol dependence and substance abuse have become serious problems in modern society and in the modern work place.
 These problems include increased number of sick days and illness, loss of productivity, and an impairment of the quality of work.
-As well, drug and alcohol abuse leads to the loss of self-esteem and wellbeing of the individual.
-It is therefore the policy of Okanogan County to create a drug-free workplace and healthful work environment for its employees while at the same time preserving the right of privacy, individual liberty and personal dignity of its employees.
-Testing based on individualized suspicion combined with treatment and/or disciplinary action are among the methods the County may use to accomplish these ends.
+As well, drug and alcohol abuse leads to the loss of self-esteem and well-being of the individual.
+It is therefore the policy of Okanogan County to create a drug-free work place and healthful work environment for its employees while at the same time preserving the right of privacy, individual liberty and personal dignity of its employees.
+Testing based on individualized suspicion combined with treatment and/or disciplinary actions are among the methods the County may use to accomplish these ends.